As Supreme Court Obamacare case looms, Republicans split on response

-WASHINGTON/NEW YORK U.S. Republicans face a potential political backlash from voters if the Supreme Court rules soon against President Barack Obama's healthcare law, and are split over what to do about it, with some calling on the Obama administration for help.
+WASHINGTON/NEW YORK, June 4 U.S. Republicans face a potential political backlash from voters if the Supreme Court rules soon against President Barack Obama's healthcare law, and are split over what to do about it, with some calling on the Obama administration for help.

 But the White House, perhaps sensing a chance to blame Republicans for trouble, is showing no outward signs of crafting a contingency plan in case of an adverse outcome in King v.
 Burwell, expected to be ruled on by the end of this month.